Mazie (singer)

-Grace Patricia Christian, better known by her stage name Mazie (stylized in all lowercase), is an American pop singer.
+Grace Patricia Christian (born 1999), better known by her stage name Mazie (stylized in all lowercase), is an American pop singer.
 Starting her career in 2020, she has released several songs.
 Her most famous is the song "dumb dumb", which had more than 1 million global streams by 2023.
 Her style has been described as both inspired by psychedelia, as well as bedroom pop.

 Biography

 Early life and education

 Christian had studied music early on in her life.
 Born in Albany, Georgia, she had grown up in Baltimore, where she had recorded music with her friend Elie Rizk, who would later go on to help produce most of her music.
 Her family put her into voice lessons when she was around 9.
 She went to Drexel University's music Industry program, though she later dropped out after the success of her early songs.
 In an interview with the zine Unpublished, she said her stage name was inspired by her grandmother Maisie.